dyne/sud/README.md

 This software aims to be a general implementation of a UNIX tool for privilege escalation, mostly for didactic and frugal purposes.
 It is designed to run SUID, with "super-user powers" to execute things as root on the system it is installed.

-If built with PAM support then it may also ask a confirmation password.
+It will grant super user access to all users included in at least one system group named as `admin`, `wheel`, `sudo` or `sud`.
+Simple as that, no password asked.

 [![software by Dyne.org](https://files.dyne.org/software_by_dyne.png)](http://www.dyne.org)